-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of ITD and PRISM progress (e.g., including quarterly SF-PPR reporting).
+Update for FY 2024: 1) The Manager will be submitting a quarterly report to FMCSA on the progress of Leveling Up.
+2) Mr. Ching will be submitting quarterly reports via GrantSolutions on the status of the ITD program.

 The County DMV's will be submitting a list of the number of suspensions, revocations and registration denials to the Motor Carrier Safety Manager on a monthly basis.
-The Manager will keep a record of the number of suspensions, revocations and registration denials and submit a quarterly report to FMCSA thru the PRISM DASH website.
+The Manager will keep a record of the number of suspensions, revocations and registration denials and submit a guarterly report to FMCSA thru the PRISM DASH website.